u-blox/ubxlib/example/cell/lte_cfg/README.md

 # Introduction
-Configuring a cellular module is more complex than configuring a Wifi or BLE module.
+Configuring a cellular module is more complex than configuring a Wi-Fi or BLE module.
 For any cellular module the APN (Access Point Name) field may be required but for an LTE cellular module (Cat-M1 and NB1 are both types of LTE) the following additional parameters come into play:

 - choice of Radio Access Technology (RAT) or technologies,
 - choice of RF bands,